 3. Johnson, M.F.
 2019.
 Who Governs Here?
 Informal Resource Extraction, State Enforcement, and Conflict in Ghana.
 Global Environmental Change 58: 1-11.

 4. Johnson, M.F.
-In Review.
-Fighting for Black Stone: Regulation, Mining, and Conflict in Sierra Leone.
+In Press.
+Fighting for Black Stone: Extractive Conflict, Institutional Change, and Peacebuilding in Sierra Leone.
+International Affairs.

 Environmental Peacebuilding in Afghanistan